spagnuolocarmine/serverless-computing-for-iot/README.md

 #### Library for AMQP and MQTT clients

 There are different libraries for many languages for interacting with protocol AMQP and MQTT you can use what you want.
-For JavScript we used this [library](https://github.com/squaremo/amqp.node).
+For JavScript AMQP we used this [library](https://github.com/squaremo/amqp.node), while for JavaScript MQTT we used this [library](https://github.com/mqttjs/MQTT.js).

+## Examples

+- Temperature using AMQP
+- Temperature using MQTT

+### MQTT Android Clients

+We used a general purpose [MQTT client](https://play.google.com/store/apps/details?id=in.dc297.mqttclpro) for Android.

 -----------------------------------------------------------------------------------------------------------------------------